Improved, Deterministic Smoothing for L_1 Certified Robustness

-In this work, we propose a {\it non-additive} smoothing method for $\ell_1$-certifiable robustness on quantized data that is \textit{deterministic}.\footnote{We note that previous works have proposed deterministic forms of randomized-smoothing certificates \citep{DBLP:conf/nips/0001F20a,rosenfeld2020certified,levine2021deep,weber2020rab,kao2020deterministic}.
-However, this work is, to our knowledge, the first to certify robustness for arbitrary base-classifiers in a norm-based threat model, with a runtime that does not grow exponentially with dimension.
-See the appendix for more details.} By ``quantized'' data, we mean data where each feature value occurs on a discrete level.
+In this work, we propose a {\it non-additive} smoothing method for $\ell_1$-certifiable robustness on quantized data that is \textit{deterministic}.
+By ``quantized'' data, we mean data where each feature value occurs on a discrete level.
 For example, standard image files (including standard computer vision datasets, such as ImageNet and CIFAR-10) are quantized, with all pixel values belonging to the set $\{0, 1/255, 2/255, ..., 1\}$.
+As \citet{carlini2017towards} notes, if a natural dataset is quantized, adversarial examples to this dataset must also be quantized (in order to be recognized/saved as valid data at all).
+Therefore, our assumption of quantized data is a rather loose constraint which applies to many domains considered in adversarial machine learning.
 We call our method {\bf D}eterministic {\bf S}moothing with {\bf S}plitting {\bf N}oise ({\bf DSSN}).
 DSSN produces \textit{exact} certificates, rather than high-probability ones.
 It also produces certificates in substantially less time than randomized smoothing because a large number of noise samples are no longer required.
 In addition to these benefits, the certified radii generated by DSSN are significantly larger than those of the prior state-of-the-art.

 To develop DSSN, we first propose a randomized method, Smoothing with Splitting Noise (\textbf{SSN}).
 Rather than simple additive noise, SSN uses ``splitting'' noise to generate a noisy input $\tilde{\vx}$: first, we generate a noise vector $\vs$ to split the input domain $[0,1]^d$ into subdivisions.
 Then, the noisy input $\tilde{\vx}$ is just the center of whichever sub-division $\vx$ belongs to.
 In contrast to prior smoothing works, this noise model is {\it non-additive}.